Rich Martini

-Richard William Martini (born November 19, 1955) is a former professional American football player who played wide receiver for four seasons for the Oakland Raiders and one season for the New Orleans Saints.
+Richard William Martini (born November 19, 1955) is an American former professional football player who played wide receiver for four seasons for the Oakland Raiders and one season for the New Orleans Saints.
 He played on special teams in the Raiders Super Bowl victory against the Philadelphia Eagles in Super Bowl XV.
 Martini attended UC Davis, where he also excelled in baseball as a centerfielder, and was drafted by the Los Angeles Dodgers and Texas Rangers.